hbctraining/Investigating-chromatin-biology-ChIPseq/lessons/06_peak_calling_macs.md

 Since we only created a filtered BAM file for a single sample, **we will use the BAM files we have generated for you**.
 Rather than copying them over, we will have you point to them within your peak calling command.

-### MACS2 parameters
+### MACS3 parameters

-There are seven [major functions](https://github.com/taoliu/MACS#usage-of-macs2) available in MACS2 serving as sub-commands.
-We will only cover `callpeak` in this lesson, but you can use `macs2 COMMAND -h` to find out more, if you are interested.
+There are 14 [major functions](https://macs3-project.github.io/MACS/docs/subcommands_index.html) available in MACS3 serving as sub-commands.
+We will only cover `callpeak` in this lesson, but you can use `macs3 COMMAND -h` to find out more, if you are interested.

-`callpeak` is the main function in MACS2 and can be invoked by typing `macs2 callpeak`.
+`callpeak` is the main function in MACS3 and can be invoked by typing `macs3 callpeak`.
 If you type this command without parameters, you will see a full description of commandline options.
 Here is a shorter list of the commonly used ones:

 **Input file options**